lang280/gwcr-robot-control/README.md

 Run 'setup.sh' using Bash.

 ### Operation:
-Run 'run.sh' using Bash, or directly execute 'python3 -m code.main'.
+Run 'run.sh' using Bash, or directly execute 'python3 -m gwcr-robot-control.main'.
 Open the robot control web page (according to the robot's IP address on the LAN) to operate.